avi1o1/restaurant-manager/README.md

 experience.
 And, with our program, the restaurant would come one step closer to achieve this milestone.
 And, with future full of Artificial
 Intelligence, our project will make the restaurant the torch-bearers for others, and lead this race of revolution.

 And, that's what a successful businessman wants, more profits with the minimum effort.
-And, we take this to a completely next level with our 'SinghBot'.
+And, we take this to a completely next level.

 =============================================<br>
 You can view our detailed presentation at :<br>